 - Amend soil/compost.
 You’ll want to add Phosphorous & Calcium (bonemeal), and Nitrogen (blood meal) to your containers.
 I recommend adding both in a proportion of 2:1.

 - Sufficient watering.
 You want your soil to be moist but not soggy.
 If you underwater your potatoes, they will be small.
 Overwatering results in rotten tubers.
 For a fail-safe way of checking your soil moisture, you can get a tester like this one that we have.

 - Harvest when tops yellow.
 When more than 50% of the tops are yellow, cut off the stem and let potatoes cure in the ground for a couple of weeks.

 Steps to Plant your Potatoes

 - Slightly bury your buckets in the ground where the containers will remain to help keep roots cool.

 - Fill 5 to 6 inches of the bucket with compost/soil.

-- Mix 1/4 cup blood meal and 1/2 cup bone meal into soil.
+- Mix 1 cup blood meal and 2 cups bone meal into the soil.

-- For Determinate: Cover with 3 to 4 inches of soil/compost for determinate varieties.
-For Indeterminate: Cover with soil/compost to within 2 inches of the top of the bucket.
+- Determinate: Cover with 3 to 4 inches of soil/compost for determinate varieties.
+Indeterminate: Cover with soil/compost to within 2 inches of the top of the bucket.

-- For Determinate: When tops start to grow, plant 4 more potatoes (offset from the first level planted) and cover with soil to within 2 inches of the top of the bucket.
+- Determinate: When tops start to grow cover with a few inches of soil/compost and plant 3 or 4 more potatoes (offset from the first level planted) and cover with soil to within 2 inches of the top of the bucket.

 - For Both: Once planted and filled with soil, cover the remaining 1 to 2 inches of the pot with straw mulch.